freaktechnik/twitch-chatlog/README.md

 # twitch-chatlog
 Fetch the chatlog to a twitch VOD from your command line with `twitch-chatlog`.

 This little command can download the whole chat log to a twitch VOD.
 It takes the ID of the VOD (v1111111 or similar) as only argument.
-The output can optionally be colored with `-c`.
 To learn about the usage of the command, use `twitch-chatlog -h`.

+The output can optionally be colored with `-c` or `--color` or by setting an environment variable `TWITCH_CHATLOG_COLOR`.

+To make use of your own Twitch application client ID, you may provide it as a command line option `-C` or `--client-id` or set an environment variable `TWITCH_CHATLOG_CLIENT_ID`.
+The default value for client ID is not guaranteed to work [past 08 Aug 2016](https://discuss.dev.twitch.tv/t/client-id-requirement-faqs/6108?u=proto_baggins), in which case you will have to supply your own.

 ## Installation
 ```